mvysny/mvysny.github.io/_posts/2020-11-19-tcp-ip-sucks.md

 automatic connection re-establish and packet re-send.

-For the purposes of modern apps that need to communicate bi-directionally, TCP/IP is completely inadequate without lots of supportive machinery.
+For the purposes of modern apps that need to communicate bi-directionally, TCP/IP is completely inadequate.
+Remember to add the supportive machinery mentioned above, in order to stay responsive and handle connection errors gracefully.